DavidSalazar123/Pendiction/README.md

 2. Grab equal datasets of both left and right footed players inorder to remove bias
 3. Try Strat K-Fold inorder to see if accuracy improves or generalization

+## Dataset

+Dataset used to train model: shorturl.at/cHJX9